iamnuno/lagalt/README.md

 The app uses Firebase authentication, thus, the user needs to create an account to participate.
 The users have the option to view available projects anonymously.

+The back-end repository for this application is available at [lagalt-api](https://github.com/nightfrost/Lagalt-API)

 ## Firebase configuration

 Create a firebase project and add the configuration in `firebase.js` as below: